JCMSK/2022_JCW/README.md

 - Public transportation in The Netherlands is very reliable
 - You can schedule your trip at [ns.nl](https://www.ns.nl/en)
 - Recommendations:
-  - At Amsterdam Schipol international airport, train tracks are in the airport hall.
+  - At Amsterdam Schipol International Airport, train tracks are in the airport hall.
 You do *not* need to leave the airport building.
 Buy the ticket in the hall, go downstairs to the tracks, and enjoy the trip!
     ![](./figures/schipol_trains.png)
-  - From Amsterdam Schipol international airport to Maastricht train station: the trip takes about 2h45min.
+  - From Amsterdam Schipol International Airport to Maastricht: The trip takes about 2h45'.
 We recommend to transfer in Utrecht or 'S-Hertogenbosch (not Amsterdam)
   - From Maastricht train station to The Student Hotel:
-    - By bus: Go outside of the train station, and find bus terminals are on the right.
-You can buy the ticket on the bus.
-Several buses go to The Student Hotel
+    - By bus: Go outside of the train station, and find bus terminals on the right.
+You can buy a ticket on the bus.
+Several buses go to The Student Hotel and they are very frequent
       ![](./figures/maastricht_buses.png)
     - On foot: You can walk through downtown and enjoy the athmosphere!
       ![](./figures/maastricht_walking.png)